Lutricia-The-Coder/Temperature-Converter/README.md

 # Temperature-Converter
-A sleek, responsive Temperature Converter built with HTML5, CSS3, and Vanilla JavaScript.
+A sleek, responsive Temperature Converter built with HTML, CSS, and  JavaScript.
 Supports real-time conversion between Celsius, Fahrenheit, and Kelvin with a mobile-first design.